-However, as we enter 2021 and as marijuana remains a federally controlled Schedule 1 substance there are still no clearly defined regulations provided by the FDA for concentrate producers to adhere to.
+However, as marijuana remains a federally controlled Schedule 1 substance, there are still no clearly defined regulations provided by the FDA for concentrate producers to adhere to.
 This has left the regulation of cannabis extraction laboratories up to the individual states which have legalized cannabis for medical and recreational use.

-This article will outline and expand upon some of the terminology, codes and regulations our CTO, Nick Tennant has recently shared in our Extraction Explained YouTube series.
+This article will outline and expand upon some of the terminology, codes, and regulations in the industry.
 These codes and regulations have been established by other industries using similar technology to the cannabis industry, and are also being enforced in jurisdictions where cannabis extraction facilities are seeking application and approval.

 3A Sanitary Standards